Symbolism in The Great Gatsby: A Spiritual and Emotional Guide

 A couple builds a luxury life but feel more distant each day.
 Their world is painted in yellow and blue—golden outside, but spiritually cold.
 Real connection begins when they look within, not outside.

-FAQs About Symbolism in The Great Gatsby
+FAQs About Gatsby Symbolism

 1. Why is symbolism so important in The Great Gatsby?